dochy-ksti/dochy/src/sample_test/sample_code/ref_and_enum.md

             "herb?" : null,
           }
         }]
+        //No items can be written in a default object's inner list.
       ]
     }],
     {
       name : "Elvis",
-      //Elvis has a bronze sword and a middle healing items : [
+      //Elvis has a bronze sword and a middle herb items : [
         //Mil stands for "Mut Inner List"
         "Mil",
-        //In an item, we need to write inner list's items without the default object {
+        //We need to write inner list's items without a default object.
+        //(The default object is already written above) {
           Enum : {
             //You must set only one variable to define Enum,